 The right attitude

 To establish PPM in a company, the interested parties need to have a positive attitude.
-In addition, new thinking must be adopted by the senior management team who drives the implementation of the new process.
+In addition, new thinking must be adopted by the senior management team that drives the implementation of the new process.

 To be effective in Project Portfolio Management, it is crucial to choose an appropriate framework to evaluate project proposals and to select projects that are best aligned with the organization’s strategic priorities.